ad-ha/ide_api/README.md

 ## Disclaimer

 THIS PROJECT IS NOT IN ANY WAY ASSOCIATED WITH OR RELATED TO THE IBERDROLA GROUP COMPANIES OR ANY OTHER.
-The information here and online is for educational and resource purposes only and therefore the developers do not endorse or condone any inappropriate use of it, and take no legal responsibility for the functionality or security of your alarms and devices.
+The information here and online is for educational and resource purposes only and therefore the developers do not endorse or condone any inappropriate use of it, and take no legal responsibility for the functionality or security of your devices.